-Step 4: How to Request a Special Education Assessment
+How to Get an IEP: Step 4 – Request a Special Education Assessment

 The classroom strategies the teacher implemented aren’t working.
-Your child is still doing poorly.
-If you think it’s time to apply for accommodations and services to facilitate learning with ADHD or LD, here’s the first step to getting started: requesting a special education evaluation.
+Your child is still doing poorly at school.
+If you think it’s time to pursue ADHD or LD accommodations and services through an IEP or 504 Plan, get started by requesting a special education evaluation.
+Here’s how to do it, and what to expect.

 Parents should understand that getting academic services isn’t a given.
 The school sometimes determines that a child is not eligible for services (see Step 6).
 A parent should also be clear that the school isn’t assessing your child for ADHD, LD, or something else, but determining if he is eligible for accommodations and services.